Me (in Jon Snow's voice): I'm sorry. I'm so sorry …. that it took me forever to update.

 "A massage from Winterfell, my queen", the young girl said and bowed before her.

-Cersei didn't even recognize the respectful gesture, she just grabbed the scroll out of the girls hand and send her took over when she opened the scroll in a hurry.
+Cersei didn't even recognize the respectful gesture, she just grabbed the scroll of the girls hand and send her away.
+Curiosity took over when she opened the scroll in a hurry.
 Of course it was from Tyrion and not the Bastard himself.
 Her darling brother really seemed to think he could influence her.

 The Undead broke through the wall a few days ago.
 We're gathering our troops immediately and will walk towards Long Lake to meet there with the men of Last Hearth.
 We're asking you to do the same.